kevin1sMe/openai-workflow/README.md

 3. Name your new secret key and click `Create secret key`.
 4. Copy your secret key and add it to the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

+## Storage Security

+Set the `storage_secret` workflow variable to enable at-rest encryption for chat history and the streaming state.
+The secret is hashed with SHA-256 and used with AES-GCM, so pick a long, unique passphrase.

+* Existing plain-text histories are re-encrypted the next time you send a message.
+* `chat.json` and `stream.txt` are written with `0600` permissions once encryption is on.
+* Leave the variable empty if you prefer the previous plain-text behaviour.

 ## Usage

 ### ChatGPT